 - 1. The budgeted cash flow statement is the first measurement in determining if the budget is funded. - 2.
 It shows the expected level of cash in-flow versus cash out-flow that is likely to result from the implementation of the budget. - 3.
-It can be seen that the cash levels of the Municipality stayed consistent over the 2010/2011 to 2013/2014period owing directly to the finance department. - 4.
-The 2013/14 MTREF has been informed by the planning principle of ensuring adequate cash reserves over the medium-term.
+It can be seen that the cash levels of the Municipality stayed consistent over the 2009/2010 to 2013/2014 period owing directly to a well-oiled finance department. - 4.
+The 2013/14 MTREF has been informed by the planning principle of ensuring adequate cash reserves over the medium-term. - 5.
+Cash and cash equivalents totals R80 million as at the end of the 2013/14.

-Table 20 MBRRTable A8 - Cash Backed Reserves/Accumulated Surplus Reconciliation
+Table 25MBRRTable A8 - Cash Backed Reserves/Accumulated Surplus Reconciliation